sugarcoat/sugarcoat/README.md

 ### > Architecture ###

-Where the developer can find the agreed-apon approach to various topics.
+Where the developer can find the agreed-apon approach to various topics.

 **Examples**